Tuesday 22 April 1941

 German/Soviet Relations: The Soviets lodge a diplomatic protest with Germany over German overflights of Soviet territory.
 They complain that there have been 80 such incidents during the period 27 March 1941 - 18 April 1941.
 Among the proofs offered are a downed Luftwaffe reconnaissance plane complete with maps of the Soviet Union and rolls of exposed film.

 US Military: Congress raises the authorized enlisted strength of the US Navy and Marine Corps.
-The Navy is allocated 232,000 men, with the Marine Corps strength set at 1/5 of the Navy's.
+The Navy is allocated 232,000 men, with the Marine Corps strength set at 1/5 of the Navy's complement.

 |Greek destroyer Hydra, sunk today by the Luftwaffe.|

-Australian Government: Menzies refers cryptically in his diary to "malcontents" back home in Australia.
+Australian Government: In his diary entry for 22 April 1941, Australian PM Menzies refers cryptically to "malcontents" back home in Australia.
 Churchill calls Menzies and remonstrates with him about negative press commentary about the war situation emanating from Australia.
+Some politicians there in Menzies' own party are upset that he is spending so much time in Britain.

 Japanese Government: Foreign Minister Yosuke Matsuoka returns to Tokyo, completing his productive journey to Europe.
 He states: